digital-asset/daml/docs/source/app-dev/app-arch.rst

 There are some other identifiers that are determined by your client code.
 These aren't interpreted by the server, and are transparently passed to the responses.
 They include:

 - Command IDs: used to uniquely identify a command and to match it against its response.
 - Application ID: used to uniquely identify client process talking to the server.
-You could use a combination of command ID and application ID for deduplication.
+You could use a combination of submitting party, command ID, and application ID for deduplication of commands.
 - Workflow IDs: identify chains of transactions.
 You can use these to correlate transactions sent across time spans and by different parties.

 .. |image0| image:: images/BotFlow.png
    :width: 6.5in